mahulchak/mplotter/README.md

 # mplotter
 Creates a R/ggplot compatible data table from mummerplot output

 Often, I like to reproduce mummerplot using ggplot or R graphics.
 There are several ways to do it.
 One among them is to create a mummerplot program that creates R compatible data format.
 But I really like mummerplot and I really don't want to redo what mummerplot already does pretty well.
 So this is the dirty way I do it.
-I provide a program that takes mummerplot output and convert into R compatible table.
+I use a program that takes mummerplot output and convert into R compatible table.
 Then I provide an example R script to create a pretty dotplot.

-<b>[If you are trying to create a dotplot between two sequences, there is an easier way to use ggplot than this]</b>
+For questions and comments, write to me: mchakrab@uci.edu

+<b> Citation</b>: If you find this useful and use it in a paper, please cite <a href="https://www.nature.com/articles/s41588-017-0010-y">this paper</a> that used an early version of this.

  Step 1.